oconnor663/jacko.io/posts/async_one.md

 "Resource temporarily unavailable" }
 ```

+Each thread uses a lot of memory,[^stack_space] so there's a limit on how many
+we can threads we can run at once.
+It's harder to see on the playground, but we
+can also cause performance problems by switching between lots of threads at
-Threads are a fine way to run a few jobs in parallel, or even a few hundred,
+once.
+Threads are a fine way to run a few jobs in parallel, or even a few
-but for various reasons they don't scale well beyond that.[^thread_pool] If we
+hundred, but for various reasons they don't scale well beyond
-want to run thousands of jobs at once, we need something different.
+that.[^thread_pool] If we want to run thousands of jobs at once, we need
+something different.

+TODO: example of thread switching overhead

+[^stack_space]: Specifically, each thread allocates space for its "stack",
+    which is 8&nbsp;MiB by default on Linux.
+The OS uses fancy tricks to
+    allocate this space "lazily", but it's still a lot if we spawn thousands of
+    threads.

 [^thread_pool]: A thread pool can be a good approach for CPU-intensive work,
     but when each jobs spends most of its time blocked on IO, the pool quickly